 Level 2 and 3 courses at college in the area of Sport and Exercise Science, Fitness and Personal Training.

-This qualification is is a Level 2 Vocational Award worth one GCSE equivalent at 9 - 1.
+This qualification is a Level 2 Vocational Award worth one GCSE equivalent at 9 - 1.

-The course is split into four equally weight assessments (25% each):
+The course assessment is split into three areas: